• Skip to primary navigation

 What techniques does Chiu use?

-- Parts work such as Internal Family Systems, Resource Therapy and Schema Therapy
+• Parts work (e.g., Internal Family Systems, Schema Therapy, Resource Therapy)

 I tried to give Chiu a gold locket for Christmas and she said she can’t accept it.
 Why?